Rice-Tectonics-Group/PySkew/README.md

 - nvector (can be installed with pip)
 - pmagpy (can be installed with pip or at their github repository [here](https://github.com/PmagPy)
 - rdp (can be installed with pip)
+- wx (can be installed with pip, anaconda, or aptitude) (optional: required for use of the GUIs)
 - qt (can be installed with pip, anaconda, or aptitude) (optional: if installed this backend will be used on mac for data visuals)

 If you are new to Python it is suggested that you install python using the [Anaconda framework](https://www.anaconda.com/download)